Frank D. White

 Frank Durward White (born Durward Frank Kyle Jr.; June 4, 1933 – May 21, 2003) was an American banker and politician who served as the 41st governor of Arkansas.
 He served a single two-year term from 1981 to 1983.

-Early years, family, education
+Early years, family, and education

 White was born on June 4, 1933, in Texarkana in Bowie County, Texas, as Durward Frank Kyle Jr. His father, Durward Frank Kyle, died when White was seven, and White's mother, the former Ida Bottoms Clark, married Loftin E. White of Highland Park, Texas.
 He took his stepfather's name and became "Frank Durward White".
 After the death of the stepfather in 1950, the Whites returned to Texarkana.
-One of his first missions in the Air Force, in 1957, was to fly members of the 101st Airborne Division from Kentucky to Little Rock in the Little Rock Integration Crisis.
+White enrolled in the New Mexico Military Institute and was subsequently appointed to the U.S. Naval Academy in Annapolis, Maryland.
+He graduated from the academy in 1956 with a degree in engineering.
+White served as a pilot in the United States Air Force.
+In 1957, as "one of his first missions", he flew members of the 101st Airborne Division to Little Rock due to the Little Rock Integration Crisis.
 White was discharged from the Air Force in 1961 with the rank of Captain.

+White's first marriage was to Mary Blue Hollenberg, a member of a prominent Little Rock family; they had three children before divorcing in 1973.
+In 1975, White married Gay Daniels, "a devout Christian".
+They had no children, but gained custody of the children from White's first marriage.

+As a youth, White was baptized at Beech Street First Baptist Church, which Mike Huckabee would later pastor, in Texarkana, Arkansas.
+He attended the First United Methodist Church in downtown Little Rock, but in 1977, he and some other couples, dissatisfied with the church's liberal theology, left it and instead started the fundamentalist Fellowship Bible Church.

 Business career

-During this time, White would serve as the first director of the Little Rock Port Authority from 1972 to 1973.
+After being discharged from the Air Force in 1961, White worked at Merrill Lynch in Little Rock before joining Commercial National Bank in 1973.
+White served as the first director of the Little Rock Port Authority from 1972 to 1973.

+In 1975, Arkansas Governor David Pryor appointed White as the director of the Arkansas Industrial Development Commission (AIDC).
+In 1977, White left the AIDC, afterward serving as the president of Capital Savings and Loan Co.